andrewblackmon/culture/other-details.md

 **Office layout**

 Our office space is an open floor plan.
 No one has an office.
 We don’t practice a strict hierarchical structure here.
 We have a fluid work environment where everyone can approach their colleges to ask questions, voice their ideas, or just stop by to check in and see how their teammate is doing.
+It is important that we are all mindful of one another as we share a large space.